 This 150-year-old club was founded as a haven for men in the arts and has included members such as Charles Dickens and Auguste Rodin.
 A celebrated art collection and a luxury hotel above the club are two of the many highlights, as is the Cuban-style cigar bar.
 They pride themselves on the musical performances; the onsite nightclub hosts many international artists.

 Newly opened last December, Nikita is another Mayfair destination.
 Featuring lush Haussmann-inspired interiors and an intimate atmosphere, the club's culinary programme spotlights a selection from Comptoir Robuchon: champagne and caviar, patisserie goods, and French classics.
-The nightlife element oft includes live DJs; soon-to-come sister restaurant Mister Nice will offer priority bookings and a secret entrance for Nikita members.
+The nightlife element often includes live DJs; soon-to-come sister restaurant Mister Nice will offer priority bookings and a secret entrance for Nikita members.

-For additional info, please contact your lifestyle manager.
 Please note: Quintessentially can assist with applications but cannot guarantee membership privileges to any of the above listings.